How to set the fabrication instructions for a product type

 Conditional expressions

-The expression a ? b : c has the value if is true else it has the value c.
+The expression a ? b : c has the value b if a is true else it has the value c.

 You can nest conditional expressions e.g.